cocos/cocos-docs/en/asset-manager/asset-manager.md

 ## Asset Bundle

-Developers can plan their scenarios, resources, code into the Asset Bundle and dynamically load resources at runtime, resulting in modularity of resources, loading corresponding resources only when needed.
+Developers can plan their scenes, resources, code into the Asset Bundle and dynamically load resources at runtime, resulting in modularity of resources, loading corresponding resources only when needed.
 For example:

 ```js
 cc.assetManager.loadBundle('testBundle', function (err, bundle) {